deno.com

 You are viewing the documentation for Deno DeployEA.
 Looking for Deploy Classic documentation?
 View it here.

-Caching is enabled by default for all applications.
-Only assets with valid caching headers are cached.
+Caching is enabled by default for all applications, but only responses with appropriate caching headers are actually cached.

-The CDN cache is tied to the revision and context.
-This means that if you deploy a new revision, the cache will be invalidated and no existing cached responses will be served.
-This is useful for ensuring that users always see the latest version of your application.
-Do note that the browser cache may still serve stale responses if the Cache-Control header is set to a value that allows it.
+The CDN cache is tied to both the revision and context.
+When you deploy a new revision, the cache is automatically invalidated, ensuring users always see the latest version of your application.
+Note that browser caching may still serve older content if the Cache-Control header permits it.

 Caching a resource Jump to heading

-• max-age: The maximum amount of time the response is considered fresh.
-After this time, the response is considered stale and will be revalidated with the server.
-This also applies to the browser cache.
+max-age Maximum time (in seconds) the response is considered fresh by both CDN and browsers.
+After this time, the response is considered stale and revalidated with the server.

-• s-maxage: The maximum amount of time the response is considered fresh for shared caches (e.g. CDNs).
-After this time, the response is considered stale and will be revalidated with the server.
-This does not apply to the browser cache.
+s-maxage Maximum time (in seconds) the response is considered fresh by shared caches (CDNs only, not browsers).
+After this time, the response is revalidated with the server.

 • no-store: The response should not be cached.
 This is useful for dynamic responses that should not be cached, such as API responses or server rendered pages.